 The UTSA Handbook of Operating Procedures outlines the responsibilities and guidelines for faculty and addresses issues of scholastic dishonesty in Chapter 2.37.

-Student Conduct and Community Standards is responsible for the Administrative Due Process for scholastic dishonesty cases.
-Student Conduct and Community Standards is available for consultation to assist with beginning the process.
-Contact Us.
+Student Conduct and Community Standards is responsible for the Administrative Due Process for scholastic dishonesty cases and is available for consultation to assist with beginning the process.

 The Faculty Disposition of a Scholastic Dishonesty Case form is to be used by faculty to initiate disposition or resolution to any issue of Scholastic Dishonesty related to class or course.
 When scholastic dishonesty is encountered or suspected, this form should be filled out by the faculty member, signed by their chair or dean, and used to meet with the student.